Frame24/popnailscz-nextjs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a customized version of the MIT License specifically for Popnail CZ.
+The client has full rights to use, modify, and distribute the code as needed for internal purposes.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

-Feel free to open issues or submit pull requests to improve the project.
+This project was developed for Popnail CZ by АСУРСОФТ and is intended solely for the client's internal use.
+External contributions are not being accepted at this time.

 ## Contact

-For any inquiries, please reach out to the project owner.
+For any inquiries, please reach out to Popnailscz or developer company АСУРСОФТ.